-- converting the excess transfer balance amount into a lump sum withdrawal (commutation).
-You can choose to keep the commuted amount in the accumulation phase or cash the amount out of the superannuation system, and - you may have to pay excess transfer balance tax.
+- converting the excess transfer balance amount into a lump sum withdrawal (commutation), and - you may have to pay excess transfer balance tax.

 You have more time to rectify any excess Transfer Balance Cap amount if they originated from a death benefit income stream.